strmprivacy/docs/docs/02-concepts/01-data-processing/04-batch-jobs.md

 extract the consent from the source data:

 1. Specify the field that contains the consent
-2. Specify a mapping to translate your terminology to consent levels (which are integer arrays).
+2. Specify a mapping to translate your terminology to purposes from your [purpose maps][purpose-maps].
+   Provide the integer values ("levels") of the applicable purposes.
    A mapping in pseudo-code could be:
    ```
    functional -> [0]
    personalized-ads -> [1]